Wednesday, September 24, 2025

 The Black Velvet Band is a traditional folk song with roots in Ireland and the British Isles.
 It tells the story of a young man who is tricked by a beguiling woman and sent to Van Diemen’s Land as punishment.
 Like many folk songs, it has been passed down through generations, each singer shaping the story in small ways.

-I wanted to create my own version because I am drawn to the folk tradition of storytelling, and I relate deeply to the tragedy of being deceived, to the sense of fate and misfortune overtaking ordinary life.
+I wanted to create my own version, as I relate deeply to the tragedy of being deceived, to the sense of fate and misfortune overtaking ordinary life.

 • • •